Jamesaskew101/ERP-Additional-Materials/README.md

 A full summary of licensing terms, attribution requirements, and the 700M MAU clause can be found in the [LICENSE README](LICENSE/README.md).

+## Repository Structure

+This repository is organised into the following main components:

+- **`data_preprocessing/`**
+  Contains scripts and notebooks for cleaning and preparing the raw support ticket data.
+  - Handles normalisation of text, and preparation of overall data.
+  - This also extracts clean solution and problem process using a raw LLaMA 3.2 model, needing high computational resources to run.
+  - Outputs structured datasets (not included here due to confidentiality).

+- **`model_finetuning/`**
+   Provides the infulstructure for model fine tuning
+  - Uses two methods of fine-tuning for comparitive analysis.
+  - Final model fine-tuning to be used is that of the hybrid_fine_tune.py

+- **`model_analysis/`**
+  Provides scripts for evaluating model performance.
+  - Computes BERTScore, embedding similarity, retrieval scores, and other evaluation metrics.
+  - Includes analysis of resolution accuracy, urgency prediction, and error cases.

+- **`retriever_data/`**
+  Contains embeddings and metadata used for semantic retrieval.
+  - Built with `sentence-transformers/all-MiniLM-L6-v2`.
+  - Enables retrieval-augmented generation (RAG) by matching new queries to past tickets.
+  - The embeddings here are placeholders; full retriever data is excluded due to confidentiality.

 ## Data Availability

 This project makes use of confidential ERP support ticket datasets provided by Datel.